tdwg/ac/image/examples.md

 [RFC 2119](https://tools.ietf.org/html/rfc2119) are not used in this document.

-## 2 Audubon Core terms used with still images
+## 2 Audiovisual Core terms used with still images

-Audubon Core terms (and values) for Image records include:
+Audiovisual Core terms (and values) for Image records include:

 **Required Terms**:
   - [dcterms:identifier](https://tdwg.github.io/ac/termlist/#dcterms_identifier)